When the calendar flips to Fall we start dreaming about this easy Butternut Squash Soup Recipe!

 One of the best things about soups are their versatility.
-Any vegetable combined with broth can become soup!
+Any vegetable combined with any broth can become soup!
 This easy Butternut Squash Soup recipe is a great template for any pureed soup.

-Choosing ingredients for Butternut Squash Soup:
+Ingredients for Butternut Squash Soup recipe:

 - Olive oil